anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter04.md

 **SETUP & Maintenance**

-OPNFV will facilitate the need for lab procurment, as required, for projects which come into their front door for verification and validation.
+OPNFV will facilitate the need for lab procurement, as required, for projects which come into their front door for verification and validation.

 Individual companies that donated a lab would be responsible for setup and maintenance of a community lab.
 Labs, once setup, will be shared and posted in a wiki https://wiki.opnfv.org/display/pharos/Community+Labs.